wgao19/sharing-talks/sharings/2018_9_21-journey-to-our-future-sharing-1/README.md

-# Journey to the New Sharing
+# Journey to Our Future Sharing

 Sept 21, 2018